rchiba/rchiba.github.com/_posts/2014-05-03-how-to-recruit-engineers-in-san-francisco.md

 > Thanks for scheduling a time with me!
 To prep for our interview, I'd recommend reading up on our company, getting familiar with what we do, and coming up with a few questions to ask us.

 > Here are some helpful links to peruse:

-- About Tint - a brief overview of our team and our company culture
+>- [About Tint](http://www.tintup.com/about) - a brief overview of our team and our company culture
-- Tint, 2013 Year in Review - a brief history of how Tint grew in 2013
+- [Tint, 2013 Year in Review](http://www.tintup.com/blog/tint-year-in-review-2013/) - a brief history of how Tint grew in 2013
-- Startups Need Role Models Too - a blog post I wrote about our team's role models
+- [Startups Need Role Models Too](http://www.tintup.com/blog/startups-need-role-models-too/) - a blog post I wrote about our team's role models
-- Tint Gallery - A sample of our customers
+- [Tint Gallery](http://www.tintup.com/clients) - A sample of our customers

 Key Observations: